Old Speckled Hen: History

-Old Speckled Hen took its name from an experimental car called the MG Featherlight Saloon.
+Old Speckled Hen took its name from a 1927 experimental car called the MG Featherlight Saloon.
 The car's body was made of a wooden frame covered with gold-speckled black cellulosed fabric.
 It was used as a runaround for workers in the MG factory in Abingdon and was nicknamed the "owd speck'ld un".
 In 1979, the MG Factory celebrated the 50th anniversary of the MG Car Company's move from Oxford to Abingdon.
 They asked Abingdon brewers Morland & Co to create a special commemorative beer for the occasion, for which they would suggest the name and would also design the octagonal label.

 Head Brewer Jim Dymore-Brown used a recipe that had been developed by Daniel O'Leary (brewer and former cooper) for this.
-The beer, an amber coloured Pale Ale, was brewed at a gravity of 1050 to denote the 50th anniversary.
+The beer, an amber coloured pale ale, was brewed at a gravity of 1050 to denote the 50th anniversary.
 Twenty-five barrels, 1200 dozen half-pints bottles, were produced, mostly for the promotional activities at MG, but also for limited distribution to Morland houses in the Abingdon area.
 What had been produced as a one-off celebration brew, proved so popular that a second batch had to be brewed in time for the main celebrations which were to be held in Abingdon over the weekend of the actual anniversary.

 After the MG factory closed in 1980, production declined and Old Speckled Hen was almost exclusively available only in pubs operated by Morland due to financial constraints and a different direction being taken by the brewery, which believed its future lay in the production of lager.
 Within a few years, Morland began to re-explore ale production, reviving Old Speckled Hen and launching the draught version in 1990 with considerable success, with Old Speckled Hen proving to be a beer that Morland could market outside their own estate.

 In January 1993, Old Speckled Hen was featured as beer reviewer Michael Jackson's "Beer of the Month" in his regular column for The Independent.
 The relaunch was thought to be behind an 8.9% interim rise in profits for Morland in June 1997.

 Greene King announced in December 2003 that, in the light of what it called "foaming" sales of Old Speckled Hen in particular, it was expanding its brewing capacity, having previously been operating at 96% capacity.

 Fiona Hope, Greene King's marketing director, speculated in April 2009 that Old Speckled Hen could follow GK's IPA and be made available in the so-called "dual pour font" whereby the tap version is available in two styles, though this was unconfirmed.